 When to Plant Caladium Bulbs

 One of the most important things you can do for proper care of caladiums is to plant at the right time.
-But when to plant caladium bulbs varies depending on where you live.
+When to plant caladium bulbs varies depending on where you live.
 The list below outlines the proper time for planting caladiums based on USDA hardiness zones:

 - Hardiness zones 9, 10 – March 15